dpc-sdp/search_api_elasticsearch_attachments/README.md

 composer require drupal/search_api_elasticsearch_attachments
 ```

+## Elasticsearch Connector module (Alpha 1) compatibility.
+Alpha 1 version of Elasticsearch Connector module requires a number of patches.
+If you are using Alpha 1, please use 8.x-1.0-alpha1 of *search_api_elasticsearch_attachments* module.

 This will auto install the *search_api_elasticsearch_attachments* module and also install the *elasticsearch_connector* module

-There are a number of patches required to elasticsearch_connector module.
+There are a number of patches required to elasticsearch_connector module (Alpha 1 only).
 These are applied automatically by composer.
 Sit back and let composer do the hard work for you.
 Patches that will get auto applied by composer:
 * Issue #2926853 by dakku: Allow hook for altering getSearchQueryOptions
 * Issue #2927465 by dakku: Allow option for altering IndexFactory Settings & Options
 * Issue #2930819 by dakku: Allow option for altering MappingFactory Options